tandrimasingha/Data-Analysis/README.md

 ## 📊 Overview of the App

 Welcome to AutoCARs.
 Here you can get a complete analysis and recent trends about all types of Car in Automotive Industry.
-You can demonstrate how the Automotive Industry could harness data to take informed decisions. <br>
+You can demonstrate how the Automotive Industry could harness data to take informed decisions.
+The project aims to perform various visualizations and provide various insights from the considered Indian automobile dataset by performing data analysis that utilizing machine learning algorithms in Python programming language.
+The considered dataset is of Indian cars that consists of various features.
+The insights that could be estimated from this dataset would be feature such as price of a specific car model that could be estimated using the other attributes of that particular car model using machine learning algorithms.<br>
 The secions include:-

 **1. Car Sales Analysis in Ukraine**